2raj2raj/bitcoin-educational-content/courses/min201/en.md

 In this section, we will provide a comprehensive understanding of Bitcoin mining.
 We will cover the technical functioning of mining, its role in the Bitcoin protocol, and its economic and geopolitical implications.
 You will also explore the complex relationship between bitcoin price and hashrate, as well as issues related to sovereignty and regulation in the industry.

 **Section 3: Home Mining and Heat Reuse**
-Next, we will delve into the practical application of the concept of Attakai, which aims to democratize home mining by transforming used S9 miners into home heating devices.
+Next, we will explore the practical application of the Attakai concept, which aims to democratize home mining by converting used S9 miners into home heating devices.
 You will learn how to purchase and modify a used ASIC, as well as prepare the necessary equipment for hardware modifications.

 **Section 4: Attakai - Modifying an Antminer S9's Software**
 Here, you will learn how to configure your Antminer S9 for home use.
 We will guide you through setting up a Wi-Fi/Ethernet bridge, resetting your device, installing BraiinsOS+, and optimizing it for optimal mining performance.